sandboxie-plus/sandboxie-docs/docs/Content/EnableEFS.md

 5. Check the option labeled "Allow sandboxed processes to open files protected by EFS".
 6. Click "Apply" or "OK" to save the setting.

-This mirrors the `EnableEFS=y` setting in the box section of `Sandboxie.ini` but is more convenient when configuring a single sandbox via the GUI.
+This mirrors the `EnableEFS=y` setting in the box section of [Sandboxie.Ini](SandboxieIni.md) but is more convenient when configuring a single sandbox via the GUI.

 ## Overview